 Everyone experiences hot flushes differently.
 For example, you might have mild, quick hot flushes every now and then, or you might have more than 20 a day.

-Sleep disturbance
+Sleep problems

 Women who have experienced surgical menopause are more likely to report severe symptoms.

-Sleep disturbance can be caused by:
+Sleep problems can be caused by:

 • hot flushes and night sweats